dhniels/spacecruisers/src/site/posts/2019-02-20-toyota-van-model-year-changes-1984-to-1989.md

 	- EFI, injector/harness changes

 ## 1989
-In 1989, the base DLX trim level was now available in 4WD because the 5-speed manual could no longer be equipped on 4WD models.
+In 1989, the base DLX trim level was now available in 4WD, because Toyota no longer offered the 5-speed manual with 4WD models.

 	- DLX trim available with 4WD
 	- 5-speed manual discontinued on 4WD models